martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 The fields defined by the `CERTIFICATE` frame are:

-ID-Length and Certificate-ID:
+Cert-ID:
-:   If the `CERTIFICATE` frame is in response to
+:   The ID of the `CERTIFICATE_REQUEST` to which this frame responds.
-    a `CERTIFICATE_REQUEST` from the server, the ID of that request.
-Otherwise, a client-selected identifier for this certificate.
-The identifier MUST be the output of a cryptographically-secure pseudo-random function.

 Cert-Count and Certificate-List:
 :   A sequence of Certificate objects (see {{cert-cert}}), each
     representing one certificate in the sender's certificate chain.
-For the first or only `CERTIFICATE` frame with a given Certificate-ID, the sender's certificate MUST be the first in the list.
+For the first or only `CERTIFICATE` frame with a given Cert-ID, the sender's certificate MUST be the first in the list.
 Each subsequent certificate SHOULD directly certify the certificate immediately preceding it.
 A certificate which specifies a trust anchor MAY be